TheGamingGod85/BoinkLang/README.md

 ```

 ### Build & Run:
-#### Currently Starts BoinkLang in REPL Mode
+#### Starts BoinkLang with a choice of REPL mode
 ```sh
 go run main.go
 ```

-Upon starting, BoinkLang will greet the user by name and allow typing in commands, which it will probably misunderstand spectacularly.
+Upon starting, BoinkLang will now let you choose between lexing or parsing before misunderstanding your commands spectacularly.

 ## Sample Code
 Here’s some BoinkLang code.
 If it breaks, that’s a feature, not a bug.